Orthodontic Retention - Richardson, TX

 Patients wearing this type of device mustn't wear it full time, as it can cause uneven posterior eruption changes.
-Dr. Jones will recommend this particular device for individuals with a deep bite, not those with an open bite or vertical growth pattern.
+Dr. Jones and Dr. Hanson will recommend this particular device for individuals with a deep bite, not those with an open bite or vertical growth pattern.

 Posterior Occlusal Coverage

 If you have an anterior open bite or vertical growth pattern, the posterior occlusal coverage retainer will best suit your needs.
 With the ability to be added to a top or bottom retainer, the appliance is similar to a splint and will likely need to be adjusted when delivered for placement.

 Fortunately, this oral appliance can provide additional stability, and in teenagers, there is the possibility of further control of any vertical changes should there be any underlying growth potential.

 Plastic Full Coverage

 Unlike other types of retainers that include hard acrylic and wires, this s made from clear plastic and created using a digital scan of your smile.
 Similar to clear, orthodontic aligners, it is considered a “final post-orthodontic retainer” and is a great solution for individuals completing orthodontic treatment and beginning the restorative phase.
 This is an especially great option for individuals with a missing tooth.